What to do? What to do? If you're new at training and encounter a problem while

 than enough and certainly sets the stage for solid, lasting obedience.
 In those real life situations they

-expect to sit and actually start doing it even without asking.
+expect to sit and actually start doing it even without a command.
 It becomes habitual good manners.
-It's all

 Avoidance is something no one wants to see in a pup.
 However, when working with a pup, avoiding

 problems is an art.
 Keeping a pup from acquiring bad habits is one of the easiest ways to have a really

 well behaved dog.
 Planning ahead and anticipating the issues that most pups will “fall into” is what